Git-Hubsson/swosh/README.md

 Administrative Controls: Specialized administrative view for managing users, accounts, and viewing transaction logs.

 Security: Incorporates password hashing and verification for enhanced security.
+Also, to ensure the security and integrity of database interactions, the application extensively utilizes prepared statements.
+This practice is pivotal in preventing SQL injection attacks, thereby safeguarding sensitive user data and maintaining robust database security.

 Database Integration: Utilizes a robust SQL database for storing and managing all user, account, and transaction data.